AMSP-04/NETN-FOM/README.md

 ## Maintenance on GitHub
-* The master branch of the NETN FOM repository contains the official public releases of the module.
+* The master branch of the NETN FOM repository contains the official public releases of the FOM.
-* The develop branch of the NETN FOM repository contains the intermediate baseline releases of the module and the lasest build/merge of other feature branches/forks used by members of the maintenance team to update the module.
+* The develop branch of the NETN FOM repository contains the intermediate baseline releases of the FOM and the lasest build/merge of other feature branches/forks used by members of the maintenance team to update the FOM.

 [Work Flow](flow.md)